 The Committee shall consider matters concerning academic misconduct and shall follow the procedures set forth in MTSU Policy III:00:08 Academic Misconduct.
 The Committee will determine whether the student's conduct constitutes academic misconduct.
 If so, it will determine whether disciplinary sanctions should be imposed.
 If not, it will determine whether any grade assigned by the faculty member based on academic misconduct was appropriate.

-The Academic Scheduling Committee is a special purpose committee that is composed of one faculty member from each academic college, a representative from the Chair's Council, and a representative from the academic deans who each serve on rotating two year terms as long as they are employed in these positions.
+The Academic Scheduling Committee is a special purpose committee that is composed of one faculty member from each academic cohort, a representative from the Chair's Council, and a representative from the academic deans who each serve on rotating two year terms as long as they are employed in these positions.
 The Faculty Senate President and Student Government President are included and serve for their term in office.
-Specific administrative offices are also represented on the committee through the inclusion of the Academic Space and Technology Planning Director, Financial Aid Director, Bursar, Registrar, Enrollment Technical Services Director, Controller, Scheduling Specialist, University College Associate Dean, and Housing Associate Director and are members of the committee as long as they hold the specified position.
+Specific administrative offices are also represented on the committee through the inclusion of the Manager, Academic Space Planning, Financial Aid Director, Bursar, Registrar, Enrollment Technical Services Director, Controller, Scheduling Specialist, University College Associate Dean, and Housing Associate Director and are members of the committee as long as they hold the specified position.

-The Academic Space and Technology Planning Director serves as the coordinator for the committee and is an ex officio member.
+The Manager, Academic Space Planning serves as the coordinator for the committee and is an ex officio member.
 All other members are voting members.
 The committee chair may be selected from any voting member.

 The general purpose of the committee is to coordinate and review scheduling issues, to research and discuss solutions, and to recommend strategies, including new academic course schedules, to the University.
 The issues that the committee would consider include, but are not limited to, recommendations to the TBR common calendar, MTSU standard meeting times and days, and summer and accelerated terms.
 The committee may be called to meet as necessary to recommend to the University.

-The Institutional Animal Care and Use Committee ("IACUC") should be composed of no less than five members and must include an attending Veterinarian, one practicing scientist experienced in research involving animals, one member whose primary concerns are in a non-scientific area, and one individual who is not affiliated with the institution or the immediate member of a family affiliated with the institution.
+Members of the Institutional Animal Care and Use Committee ("IACUC") are recommended by the Vice Provost for Research and Dean of Graduate Studies (VPR/Dean).
+The IACUC should be composed of no less than five members and must include an attending Veterinarian, one practicing scientist experienced in research involving animals, one member whose primary concerns are in a non-scientific area, and one individual who is not affiliated with the institution or the immediate member of a family affiliated with the institution.
 One graduate student may also serve on the committee, but it is not a requirement.
 All committee appointments, except students, will be three year terms.
 The Research Compliance Officer should serve as ex-officio.
 The committee should be empowered to request outside consultants as the need arises.
 If a fee is involved in a consultant's appearance before the committee, the Vice Provost for Research and Dean of Graduate Studies should approve the payment of such fee.
 The committee reports to the Vice Provost for Research.